 The following numbers represent hours of production needed to manufacture 1 barrel of oil and 1 watch, respectively.

-For Venezuela, producing 100 barrels of oil uses the same number of hours (100 times 10) as producing 50 watches (50 times 20).
-Therefore, if Venezuela specializes in and produces 100 additional barrels of oil in exchange for producing 50 fewer watches, it will employ the same resources.
+For Nigeria, producing 100 barrels of oil uses the same number of hours (100 times 10) as producing 50 watches (50 times 20).
+Therefore, if Nigeria specializes in and produces 100 additional barrels of oil in exchange for producing 50 fewer watches, it will employ the same resources.

 For China, producing 100 watches uses the same number of hours (100 times 12) as producing 40 barrels of oil (40 times 30).
 Therefore, if China specializes in and produces 100 additional watches in exchange for producing 40 fewer barrels of oil, it will employ the same resources.